 A trial court may not grant more relief than requested in the motion for summary judgment.
-Because a party can move for partial summary judgment, omission of a claim from a motion for summary judgment does not waive the claim.
+Because a party can move for partial summary judgment, omission of a claim from a motion for summary judgment does not waive the claim but rather leaves it for resolution by other means.

 An amended or substituted motion for summary judgment supersedes any preceding motion.
+This can be true even if the new motion does not include the word "amended" in its title.
 A ground contained in an initial summary judgment motion, but not included in a later amended motion, may not be used to support the affirmance of a summary judgment on appeal.